dulimarta/spherical-easel/docs/tools/basic.md

 Create a circle.
 ::: tool-details

-- Mouse press to create a new point or snap to an existing point, object or intersection, then drag to a second location, and mouse release to create a new point or snap to an existing point, object or intersection.
+- Mouse press to declare the center point of the circle (this might be new free point or one that snaps to an existing point, object or intersection), then drag to a second location, and mouse release to declare a point on the circle (this might be new free point or one that snaps to an existing point, object or intersection).
-- When a circle is created, a row describing some of its properties will appear in the [Objects Tab](/userguide/#objects-tab).
+- When a circle is created, a row describing some of its properties will appear in the Conics Section of the [Objects Tab](/userguide/#objects-tab).
 - The first point is the center of the circle and the second point is a point on the circle.
 These two points determine a unique circle.
 - If this tool is activated with two points selected the above action is performed automatically where the first point is the center and the second is the point on the circle.